 According to local gastroenterologist Dr Estelle Wilken, who is based at Tygerberg Hospital in Bellville, heartburn certainly is one of the most common medical problems in South Africa, and a symptom that’s directly linked to the growing incidence of overweight and obesity in this country.

-South Africa has the highest rate of overweight and obesity in sub-Saharan Africa, with up to 70% of women and a third of men being classified as overweight or obese.
+South Africa has the highest rate of overweight and obesity in sub-Saharan Africa, with up to 70% of women and 33% of men being classified as overweight or obese.

 Worldwide, the prevalence of gastroesophageal reflux disease (GORD), one of the common causes of heartburn, appears to be highest in North America and Europe.